Type your search terms and pause for instant results.

 Due to these Barbary pirates, Turk was used at the time as a synonym for pirate.

-An early European map maker, his name lost to history, marked what is now the Turks and Caicos with a variant of Turks Islands as a warning to travellers.
+An early European map maker, his name lost to history, marked what is now the Turks and Caicos with a variant of Turks Islands as a warning to travelers.

 The word Caicos is an adaption of the Taino word for “archipelago”.